jnear/cs202-compiler-construction/projects.md

 ### Dynamic Typing

-Extend the Ltup language to support *dynamic typing* as described in Chapter 9 of the textbook.
+Extend the Lfun language to support *dynamic typing* as described in Chapter 9 of the textbook.

 Example: